- Apply nowThe program starts once a year

 Matching is to make sure Life Sciences at HAN is the right choice for you.
 How does it work?
 See step 5 below.

 Apply in 7 steps

 Are you ready to enroll in Life Sciences?
 Here we guide you through the 7 steps of the application process.

 Do you meet the admission criteria?
 Then you can apply.

-Studying at a university or university of applied sciences in the Netherlands for the 1st time.
+1st time at university or university of applied sciences in the Netherlands.
 Fee applies for 1 year only.

-Have already been enrolled at any university or university of applied sciences in the Netherlands.
-Haven’t yet earned your bachelor degree.
+Previously enrolled at university or university of applied sciences in the Netherlands.
+No bachelor degree yet.

-Already earned a bachelor degree from Dutch university or university of applied sciences.
+Already earned bachelor degree from Dutch university or university of applied sciences.